 Leading & Counseling Nonprofit Organizations

-Erik presently serves or has served on the Boards of Directors for the El Pomar Foundation, Colorado Center on Law & Policy, Community Resource Center, Colorado Department of Public Health and Environment’s Tony Grampsas Fund (appointed by Governor Bill Ritter), and the University of Colorado Alumni Association.
+Erik presently serves or has served on the Boards of Directors for the El Pomar Foundation, Colorado Center on Law & Policy, Foothills United Way, Community Resource Center, Colorado Department of Public Health and Environment’s Tony Grampsas Fund (appointed by Governor Bill Ritter), Colorado Department of Local Affairs' State Housing Board (appointed by Governor John Hickenlooper), and the University of Colorado Alumni Association.
 Erik is also a member of the University of Denver Sturm College of Law Alumni Council, and served on the Annie E. Casey Foundation’s Talent Management and Leadership Development Committee.

 Erik is a graduate of the University of Colorado-Boulder (B.A.), where he was named a President’s Leadership Class Scholar, the University of Colorado School of Public Affairs (M.P.A.), where he was named the Outstanding M.P.A.
 Student, the University of Denver Sturm College of Law (J.D.), where he was named a Chancellor’s Scholar, and the Boston University School of Law (LL.M.).
 Erik also served as a Graduate Fellow at the School of Government and Public Service at Texas A&M University-College Station.
-After graduating from the University of Colorado-Boulder, Erik bicycled from San Francisco to Washington, D.C. to raise funds and awareness for people with disabilities through his participation in the Journey of Hope, which benefitted The Ability Experience, a 501©(3) tax-exempt organization.
+After graduating from the University of Colorado-Boulder, Erik bicycled from San Francisco to Washington, D.C. to raise funds and awareness for people with disabilities through his participation in the Journey of Hope, which benefited The Ability Experience, a 501(c)(3)-public charity.